When Tommie Johansson was looking for a new smartphone in Stockholm last month, he quickly ruled out the iPhone 5. The reason: It’s too slow.

 LTE, or long-term evolution, is a wireless technology allowing quicker Web browsing, song downloads and video streaming.
 While the iPhone 5 can connect to the LTE networks of the biggest U.S. carriers, it can’t do so in Europe because most operators there provide LTE service on a different frequency.

 The fast LTE connection and Microsoft Corp.
-(MSFT)’s new Windows Phone 8 software are among the features Nokia is touting as it tries to lure back consumers who defected over the past five years.
+(MSFT:US)’s new Windows Phone 8 software are among the features Nokia is touting as it tries to lure back consumers who defected over the past five years.
 Apple and Android now control almost 90 percent of the European smartphone market, according to Strategy Analytics.
 Nokia, which once dominated global smartphone sales, competes for the rest with BlackBerry-maker Research In Motion Ltd. (RIM) and a handful of other also-rans.

 “The Lumia’s LTE connectability is going to help Nokia stand out to holiday shoppers,” said Johan Eidhagen, general manager of Nokia in Scandinavia.